aws-samples/nextcloud-server/README.md

 ### Filter IAM policy source IP
 As Nextcloud does not support instance profile, the CloudFormation template creates an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with attached [policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#inline-policies) that grants programmatic access to the created S3 bucket.
 If `assignStaticIP` is `Yes`, you can limit access key use to requests made by your Nextcloud server.
+This ensures that that even when the security credentials are leaked, an attacker cannot directly use it to access files from his own address.

 The created IAM user can be located in CloudFormation console stack **Resources** section with `Logical ID` of **iamUser**.
 Click on the `Physical ID` value to view user permission in IAM console.
 Edit attached inline policy and change "aws:SourceIp" value from `0.0.0.0/0` to your EC2 instance public IPv4 address.
 If IP address is 1.2.3.4, your updated policy may look similar to below